GRE-Cheating-Service/.github/profile/README.md

 Please contact us so that we can help you with it.

 ## What happens if you fail GRE exam?
 There is nothing like failing in GRE exam.
 Nothing happens as such.
 You start preparing again for it and take the exam again.
-If you don't want to do that, you can contact us on telegram to take our help for GRE.
+If you don't want to do that, you can contact us on **telegram** (Search @GRE_Help on telegram and you'll find us) to take our help for GRE.

 ## What happens if you get caught cheating on the GRE?
 It depends on a lot of things.
-Contact us on telegram so that we can help you better.
+Contact us on **telegram** (Search @GRE_Help on telegram and you'll find us) so that we can help you better.
 But a better thing than worrying about **What if you get caught cheating on GRE?**, you should either don't do it, or take help of someone like us who are professionals and expert at doing what we do.

 ## What is the failed score for GRE?
 There is nothing passed or failed score in GRE.
 260 is minimum, and 340 is maximum.
 Check your university requirement. if you get lower than that, you can consider that to be your "failed score".